-37For each plant and fuel type, we calculate the aggregate total heat input (in MMBtu) generated from burning the fuel in the plant's first five years of operation.
+36For each plant and fuel type, we calculate the aggregate total heat input (in MMBtu) generated from burning the fuel in the plant's first five years of operation.
 The plant is assigned the fuel type corresponding to the largest total heat input across the three fuel types (coal, oil, and natural gas).

-$^{^{38}}$ We focus on coal plants in part because Congress authorized the Federal Energy Administration (FEA) to prohibit certain power plants from burning natural gas or petroleum products as a primary energy source in response to the oil embargo of 1973.
-In some cases, the FEA explicitly mandated the use of coal (EPA, 1977).
+37We focus on coal plants in part because Congress authorized the Federal Energy Administration (FEA) to prohibit certain power plants from burning natural gas or petroleum products as a primary energy source in response to the oil embargo of 1973.
+In some cases, the FEA explicitly mandated the use of coal (USEPA, 1977).
+We explore the effects of nonattainment on oil- and gas-fired plants in sensitivity analyses.